Adding Ambient Facts to the Proof Environment with broadcast

 Suppose that after considering the impact on the solver’s performance, the

-programmer decides to make the above fact about reverse
+programmer decides to make the above fact about push

 ambient.
 To do so,